krichter722/lookup/README.md

 ## Lookup

 It is a nice, simple and friendly to use library which helps you to lookup objects on a screen.
 Also it has a OCR functionality.

 Using Lookup you can do Java OCR tricks like recognizing any infromation from your Robot application.
 Which can be usefull for debuging or automating things.

+Lookup project designed to lookup images on screen based on NCC algorithm for automation purpose.
+Turns out it is good for simple OCR purpose as well.

+Detailed NCC (Normalized cross correlation) documentation can be found in 'doc' folder (math).

+Choose 'lookup' over OpenCL if you need fast simple, pure java solution.

 ## OCR functionality